bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bohr-niels.md

 ### Mathematical Profile (Excerpt):
 * Christian Bohr was awarded a doctorate in physiology from the University of Copenhagen in 1880 and in 1881 he became a Privatdozent at the university.
-* Two years later Niels was born on his mother's 25th  birthday in the same stately home, Ellen again having returned to her mother's house for the birth of her child.
-* The third child of the family, who went on to become a famous mathematician, was Harald Bohr who was two years younger than Niels.
-* When Niels was only a few months old his father Christian had been appointed as a lecturer to fill a post left vacant by the death of Peter Panum, the professor of physiology at the University of Copenhagen, and a short while later the family moved into the Panum's professorial house in Copenhagen.
 * In October 1891 Niels entered the Grammelholms school.
-* Niels made some good friends while at school but his best friend throughout his life was his brother Harald.
 * During his last two years at school Niels specialised in mathematics and physics.
 * There is certainly some evidence that he soon realised that the mathematics teacher did not have as good a grasp of the topic as he should have had, and that he became somewhat frightened of his exceptional pupil Bohr.
 * In physics too Bohr studied texts ahead of the class finding errors in them.
 * Bohr studied at the University of Copenhagen which he entered in 1903.
-* He had known both of them for many years since they were close friends with his father and had met as part of a regular discussion group, with both brothers Niels and Harald Bohr taking part as soon as they were old enough to contribute.
 * Bohr was taught mathematics at university by Thorvald Thiele.
 * At university Bohr could not carry out physics experiments since there was no physics laboratory.
 * This paper is the only one that Bohr wrote describing experiments which he had carried out.
-* Bohr dedicated his thesis to the memory of his father who had died from a heart attack a few months earlier in February 1911.
 * By this time Bohr was engaged to Margrethe Norlund.
 * Bohr applied to the Carlsberg Foundation for a travel grant in May 1911 and, after the award was made, went to England in September 1911 to study with Sir J J Thomson at Cambridge.
 * He had intended to spend his entire study period in Cambridge but he did not get on well with Thomson so, after a meeting with Ernest Rutherford in Cambridge in December 1911, Bohr moved to the Victoria University, Manchester (now the University of Manchester) in March 1912.